Python: Deploying your Python code to production

 git push stackhero main

-Ensure you add and commit your changes before pushing your code to production.
-In Stackhero Code-Hero, you can quickly commit changes using the Command Palette (press Ctrl+Shift+P on Windows/Linux or Cmd+Shift+P on macOS and type Git: Commit).
+Remember to commit your changes before deploying.
+In Stackhero Code-Hero, you can use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and type Git: Commit for quick commits.

-After deployment, visit your API URL at https://<XXXXXX>.stackhero-network.com/api/tasks (replace <XXXXXX> with your service's domain) to see your Flask API in action.
+After deployment, your API will be available at https://<XXXXXX>.stackhero-network.com/api/tasks.
+Replace <XXXXXX> with your service domain to access your Flask API.